 The first step towards a successful financial future is creating a budget.
 Without a budget, there is no foundation for a financial plan.
-This article will discuss our 5-step budgeting process and highlight some of the common issues we see.
+This article is going to discuss our 5-step budgeting process as well as highlighting some of the common issues we see.

 Step 1: Calculate Income

-In order to plan how much money should and can be allocated, we must first know how much income we are budgeting.
+In order to plan how much money can be allocated where, we must first know how much income we are budgeting.
 This can be done on either a monthly or an annual basis.
-We recommend focusing on monthly amounts for those with more severe budgeting issues.
+For those with more severe budgeting issues, we recommend focusing on monthly amounts.

 Step 2: Calculate Necessities

 The first expenses we are going to look are the necessities.
 These are the day-to-day items we need to survive.
-This includes, but is not limited to groceries, rent, electricity, gas, car payments, diapers, medications, etc. Essentially, if you need the item to survive, it is a top concern and considered a necessity.
+This includes, but is not limited to groceries, rent, electricity, gas, car payments, diapers, medications, etc. Essentially, if you need the item to survive then it is a top concern and is considered a necessity.

 However, this does not mean that a single individual renting a 5-bedroom apartment is budgeting correctly.
 Even necessities should have limitations.
-Downsizing a home, leasing a cheaper car, buying a store brand rather than name brand, and reducing utility usage are all great places to minimize the number of necessary expenses.
+Downsizing a home, leasing a cheaper car, buying store brand rather than name brand, and reducing utility usage are all great places to start to minimize the amount of necessity expenses.

 Step 3: Calculate Priorities

-The next set of expenses we will discuss is what we consider to be priorities.
-You do not necessarily need these priority items to survive, but you would like to have them.
+The next set of expenses we will discuss are what we consider to be priorities.
+You do not necessarily need these priority items to survive, but you would like to have them if possible.
 These are items such as cellphones, internet/tv, dining out, entertainment, new clothing, etc.

 Step 4: Calculate Wants